-computational problems, region to dummies are also excluded from (3).8 The estimation of this model can then according usual proceed to the maximum likelihood techniques.
-Specifically, in the estimation of the next section, zero inflated negative binomial (ZINB) models are employed (Winkelmann 2000; Cameron and Trivedi 1998; Crépon and Duguet 1997).
+Here, all variables are defined as in (1).
+Because R&D expenditures can be taken as a strategic choice of innovating, $RD{ij}$ is excluded from (3).
+Due to computational problems, region dummies are also excluded from (3).
+The estimation of this model can then proceed according to the usual maximum likelihood techniques.
+Specifically, in the estimation of the next section, zero inflated negative binomial (ZINB) models are employed (Cameron and Trivedi 1998; Crépon and Duguet 1997; Winkelmann 2000).

-To check the robustness of estimations based on patent counts, we therefore also consider two other measures: the percentage of total new product value or new product sales (NPS) contributed by SEs in a region-industry unit.
+To check the robustness of estimations based on patent counts we therefore also consider two other measures: the percentage of total new product value (NPV) or new product sales (NPS) contributed by SEs in a region-industry unit.
 This is a necessary cross-check on the credibility of using patent data as a proxy for innovation outcomes according to the following reasoning.
 First, patent counts measure at best an intermediate output in the entire process of innovation.
 That is, not all patents are innovations, and not all innovations can be patented (Griliches 1990).
 Second, patents cannot reflect the economic importance of different innovations.
 In a transitional economy where intellectual property rights are less effectively protected, this difficulty could be magnified.
-Firms may therefore prefer to protect their R&D achievements in other ways rather than by filing a patent.
+Firms may therefore prefer to protect their R&D achievements in other ways, rather than by filing a patent.
 Third, given the fact that some firms may not be patenting, one might wonder whether we are analyzing a phenomenon too early in its development.
 The resulting smallness of the patent number may render the coefficient estimates too noisy and unreliable.
-Hence, we suggest the need to check the robustness of estimations based on patent counts.
+Hence we suggest the need to check the robustness of estimations based on patent counts.
 The model of SE shares that we use for this check is specified as follows:

-$$\begin{split} NPV{ij}(\text{or } NPS{ij}) &= \lambda_0 + \lambda_1 SPEC{ij} + \lambda_2 COMP{ij} \\ &+ \lambda_3 Ln(INTEN{ij}) \\ &+ \lambda_4 \delta{\{KS{ij}=0\}} + \lambda_5 Ln(KS{ij}) \\ &+ \lambda_6 Ln(SCALE{ij}) \\ &+ \sum_i \eta_i DR_i, \end{split}$$ where the dependent variable NPV{ii} (or NPS{ii}) refers to SE share of NPV (or sales).
-INTENii is the unit-level R&D intensity defined by the ratio of R&D expenditure to industrial output value.
-This variable is incorporated in the model to take into account the technological sophistication in a sector.
-SCALE{ii} represents the unit-level industrial output value and is added to control for the industry size in a particular region.
-These share regressions are restricted to units in which both LME and SE groups are present, which leads to a smaller sample.
-In this analysis, they are estimated with Tobit regression techniques because some units have no new products registered at all, which results in a lower truncation at zero, and others have all products designated as new, which results in an upper truncation at 1.
+$$NPV{ij}(\text{ or } NPS{ij}) = \lambda_0 + \lambda_1 SPEC{ij} + \lambda_2 COMP{ij} + \lambda_3 Ln(INTEN{ij}) + \lambda_4 \delta{\{KS{ij}=0\}} + \lambda_5 Ln(KS{ij}) + \lambda_6 Ln(SCALE{ij}) + \sum_i \eta_i DR_i,$$ where the dependent variable $NPV{ij}$ (or $NPS{ij}$ ) refers to SE share of new product value (or sales). $INTEN{ij}$ is the unit-level R&D intensity defined by the ratio of R&D expenditure to industrial output value.
+This variable is incorporated in the model to take into account the technological sophistication in a sector. $SCALE{ij}$ represents the unit-level industrial output value and is added to control for the industry size in a particular region.
+These share regressions are restricted to units in which both LME and SE group are present, which leads to a smaller sample.
+In this analysis, they are estimated with Tobit regression techniques because some units have no new products registered at all, which results in a lower truncation at zero; and others have all products designated as new, which results in an upper truncation at 1.